Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI: Declarations

 \subsection{Author contribution}

 P.G. and L.M.H. conceptualized the work.
-P.G., A.S., T.A. and L.M.H. designed the study.
-P.G. and A.S. performed the coding and data preparation.
+P.G., A.S.,C.U., T.A., K.M.H., and L.M.H. designed the study.
+P.G., C.U., and A.S. performed the coding and data preparation.
 P.G. trained all deep learning models and conducted the statistical analysis.
-T.A. and L.M.H. provided advisory support for the project.
+T.A., K.M.H., and L.M.H. provided advisory support for the project.
 P.G. and L.M.H. prepared the initial draft of the manuscript, with all authors participating in the refinement.

 \begin{appendices}

 \end{appendices}